-Chroma key compositing, or chroma keying, is a special effects / post-production technique for compositing (layering) two images or video streams together, used heavily in many fields to remove a background from the subject of a photo or video - particularly the newscasting, motion picture and video game industries.
-A color range in the top layer is made transparent, revealing another image behind.
+Chroma key compositing, or chroma keying, is a special effects / post-production technique for compositing in the top layer is made transparent, revealing another image behind.
 The chroma keying technique is commonly used in video production and post-production.
 This technique is also referred to as color keying, color-separation overlay (CSO), or by various terms for specific color- related variants such as green screen, and blue screen - chroma keying can be done with backgrounds of any color that are uniform and distinct, but green and blue backgrounds are more commonly used because they differ most distinctly in hue from most human skin colors and no part of the subject being filmed or photographed may duplicate a color used in the background